Privacy Policy Informativa sulla privacy

 3. What data is processed

-3(a) — Data kept ONLY on your device, never transmitted to us or anyone
+3(a) — Data kept on your device, never transmitted to us

 To make the App work and to power its features, the App stores a small amount of information locally on your device only, using Android’s standard SharedPreferences storage.
 This includes: